loopstick/Mechatronics-CCA-Spring-2018/README.md

 		We'll spend another 2 weeks on this vehicle project

 - Midterm evaluations 1-3pm
+- Lecture: more Motor control
+    - H-Bridges
+      - to buy or to build?

+- Hands-on activity
+	- Breadboard L293 H-bridge motor controller

 - Homework due today: Friday March 2.
   - Write a course and self-evaluation, email both to me (stewari@cca.edu) by end of day.